quicwg/base-drafts/draft-ietf-quic-qpack.md

 #### Required Insert Count {#ric}

-Required Insert Count identifies the state of the dynamic table needed to process the header block successfully.
+Required Insert Count identifies the state of the dynamic table needed to process the header block.
 Blocking decoders use the Required Insert Count to determine when it is safe to process the rest of the block.

 If no references are made to the dynamic table, a value of 0 is encoded.
 Alternatively, where the Required Insert Count is greater than zero, the encoder